jonnonz1/nz-statute-book/acts/public/2010/unit-titles-act-2010.md

   (a) the original owner:
   (b) an associate of the original owner who was a member of the body corporate during the control period.
 (4) An application under subsection (2) must be made within 3 years after that date that the control period ended.
-(5) The appropriate decision-maker may, on an application made by the body corporate, make an order terminating the service contract if it appears to the appropriate decision-maker that the contract is harsh or unconscionable.
+(5) The appropriate decision-maker may, on an application made by the body corporate, make an order terminating the service contract or signage agreement if it appears to the appropriate decision-maker that the contract or agreement is harsh or unconscionable.

 **Appointment of administrator**